LPG Model in India

 - Only four or five licenses would be given for steel, power and communications.
 License owners built up huge powerful empires

 - A huge public sector emerged.
 State-owned enterprises made large losses.

 - Infrastructure investment was poor because of the public sector monopoly.

 - License Raj established the “irresponsible, self-perpetuating bureaucracy that still exists throughout much of the country” and corruption flourished under this system

-After liberalization India is in second world of development and become the 7 largest economies which contributed 1.3 trillion in the world’s GDP.
-Dr. Manmohan Singh our former finance minister open the way of free economy in our country which leads to the great development of our country.
+After liberalization India became second world of development and became the 7 largest economies which contributed 1.3 trillion in the world’s GDP.
+Dr. Manmohan Singh, former finance minister opened the way of free economy in the country which lead to the great development of country.

-Privatization is defined as when the control of economic is sifted from public to a private hand then the situation is known as privatization.
 India is leading towards privatization from government raj.
-As a result it leads in the development of country 500 faster than previous.
+As a result it lead in the development of country 500 faster than previous.
 Now India is in the situation of world fastest developing economy and may be chance that India will be at top till 2050.